llvm/llvm-project/clang/docs/UsersManual.rst

       -fno-debug-macro        Do not emit macro debug information -fno-delayed-template-parsing
                               Disable delayed template parsing
-      -fno-sanitize-address-poison-custom-array-cookie
+      -fno-integrated-cc1     Spawn a separate process for each cc1 -fno-profile-generate   Disable generation of profile instrumentation.
+      -fno-profile-instr-generate
+                              Disable generation of profile instrumentation.
+      -fno-profile-instr-use  Disable using instrumentation data for profile-guided optimization -fno-sanitize-address-poison-custom-array-cookie
                               Disable poisoning array cookies when using custom operator new[] in AddressSanitizer -fno-sanitize-address-use-after-scope